Statistics-For-Surfer/SDS_Homework_1/README.md

-# Statistical for Data Science Homework 1
+# Statistics for Data Science Homework 1

 This repository contains the homework project of Statistical for Data Science during the accademic year of 2022/2023 in Sapienza University of Rome.